Accessibility & Captioning of Video

 If you are are budgeting for a program or project which includes online video content or recorded webinars, it is suggested that you include funds for captioning.

-Michigan State University offers discounted 3rd party captioning with two providers including CaptionSync and Rev.com with prices ranging from $1.00 to $2.59 per minute.
+Michigan State University suggests two vendors for 3rd party captioning including Rev.com ($1.50 per minute) and CaptionSync ($2.59/minute).
 Both providers offer a convenient option with a quick turnaround.
 You will be responsible for reviewing the captions to ensure accuracy (especially videos with technical information) and will need to upload the caption file to where you are hosting your video.
 For more details go to the Hiring a Third Party Captioning Service page on the MSU Web Access site.

 There are many free to low cost options for captioning your own videos.
 Captioning is time intensive and takes a medium-level of expertise.
 Following are some options: